nocalhost/nocalhost.github.io/docs/config/config-dev.md

 </Tabs>

 :::info Take effect
-All changes will not take effect in real time, but will take effect the next time you enter development mode.
+All changes will not take effect until the next time you enter development mode.
 :::

-## Manually Create Configurations
+### Manually Create Configurations

-If you want to have persist DevMode configuration to use in different computer or share with others, you can add a `.nocalhost` folder under your source code root directory and create a `config.yaml` file within the folder.
+If you want to have persisted DevMode configuration to use on a different computer or share with others, you can add a `.nocalhost` folder under your source code root directory and create a `config.yaml` file within the folder.

-After you create `config.yaml`, you need to add `dev` section within `application[*].services[*].containers[*]` section.
+You can read this [configuration example](#example) to set up your configuration.

-## Configuration Priority
+### Configuration Priority

 If you have added `.nocalhost/config.yaml` to your source code root directory, Nocalhost will use the configuration in the `config.yaml` to replace the one set by the plugin.